jjackson19862017/e-commence/readme.md

 Because you cannot have an eccommence site with out products.
 This will house all our core logic so that we can upload it to our webpage.

 'astart products'

+# Creating a Cart App

+'astart cart'
+'touch cart/context.py'

+The difference between Cart and Products is the context.py